pedrogglima/chute-do-brasileirao/README.md

 - **Championship**: almost all the main entities are related direct and indirect to it (e.g matches, rounds, guesses/bets).
 Also, every year we have a new championship.
 - **Round**: the only purpose of this entity is map 10 matches.
 The championship has 38 rounds with 10 matches each, which sum up to 380 matches.
 - **Match**: this entity represents the real matches between two teams, the place of the game, the date and time, the scores and everything else that can happen during the match.
+- **Ranking**: This entity represent the team ranking on the championship.
+It also has details about the team during the championship's matches (e.g number of games, number of goals, number of vitories, next opponent, etc)
 - **Division**: the CBF has many division, and I let it open to the future possibility of adding more divisions to the project - right now only division A is taking in count.
 - **League**: as the same as division, I let it open to the possibility of adding others leagues besides the CBF.
 - **Team**: this entity represents the real teams, with their names, avatar and, maybe in the future, the association with the entity player.